Kaplan: USMLE Prep Platform Reviews

 Mobile friendly: 3/4

 We want to start by saying, Kaplan is a very good comprehensive resource for USMLE exams IF used in combination with other preparatory resources and IF you begin studying for the USMLE far ahead of your test date.
 With a package of resources including lecture content and an updated state-of-the-art question bank to test that knowledge, Kaplan’s overall lecture quality (not to be confused with video quality) is strong and has a good variety of clinical instructors contributing to updated material in each respective discipline.
-However, with lengthy videos, no integrated flashcards and poor resource linking, we are hesitant to recommend Kaplan as an effective USMLE study resource.
+However, with lengthy videos, no integrated flashcards, and poor resource linking, we are hesitant to recommend Kaplan as an effective USMLE study resource.
 Let’s get into the specifics:

 Kaplan’s integrated QBank combines their large USMLE QBank with many video lectures and PDF review documents for all of the topics that are covered within USMLE Step 1.
 At first glance and after using the resource for a few hours, it seems to lag quite far behind its competitors in terms of overall quality (detailed below) and ease of use.
 Navigation is not as intuitive as it is on competitors, and the lectures are not attached to flashcards or easy review material.
-Addition of integrated flashcards and providing more clear links to other resources, such as First Aid, would vastly improve this resource.
+The addition of integrated flashcards and providing more clear links to other resources, such as First Aid, would vastly improve this resource.

 The videos are typically between 2-15 minutes, depending on the complexity topic, which seems an appropriate length.
 Clicking on the videos opens them in a separate tab, which shows their custom video player.
 Speed is adjustable, though there are not many options available (0, 1, 1.5, 2X) and there are captions available (though they obscure part of the slides).
 The videos are in a lecture format, typically in the form of static slides with narration.